Diggsey/posts/async-mutexes/README.md

 ## The laziness problem

 If we were writing our mutex for use with Javascript's async model, everything would be working fine!
 However, we're not, and everything is not fine...
+It's time to look at the problem I hinted at earlier on!

 A Javascript promise does not need to be "spawned" - it exists by itself and will run to completion without any prompting.
 However, a Rust future must be